List of historical acts of tax resistance: Resistance against the "household tax" in Ireland, 2012–15

 A group (including Teachtaí Dála Joe Higgins, Clare Daly, Joan Collins, Richard Boyd Barrett, Mick Wallace, Thomas Pringle and Séamus Healy, European Parliamentarian Paul Murphy, and councillors Ruth Coppinger and Ted Tynan) promoted a campaign of resistance against the "stealth tax" of increased household and water rates.
 A campaign spokesperson explained: "This is not a charge to fund your local community, it is a tax to fund private speculators, bondholders and the bailout.
 Our incomes and services are being decimated to pay this private debt.
 Now people have a chance to register their opposition by not registering for this tax.
 By not registering, we can make this a referendum on the bailouts for the rich and the cuts for us."
 By the deadline, only about half of the households in Ireland that were required to register and pay had done so.
-On 6 May 2013, the Revenue Commissioners reported that 1.2 m households (74%) have paid the property tax.
-In August 2013, the Revenue said 1.58 m households have paid the tax, and over €175 m has been collected.
+On 6 May 2013, the Revenue Commissioners reported that 1.2 million households (74%) have paid the property tax.
+In August 2013, the Revenue said 1.58 million households have paid the tax, and over €175 million has been collected.
 In 2014, Irish Water workers trying to install the water meters were met with blockades.
 In February 2015, Murphy and three others were arrested and then released without charges, reportedly part of an investigation into a November 2014 Jobstown protest that trapped Tánaiste Joan Burton in her car for over two hours.